Managing Virtual Edges and Virtual Edge Nodes

 Example Flow Exporter Configurations

-The following example shows the process of enabling a custom flow exporter, particularly if netflow configurations already exist on the switch
+The following example shows the process of enabling a custom flow exporter, particularly if netflow configurations already exist on the switch.

 Customer Flow Exporter Configuration Examples